remlapmot/mrrobust/README.md

 * October 2020:
   - `dependency.do` and `mrdeps` now install the updated version of the `moremata` package
   - Checked the cscripts run under Stata 16.1
+  - Added description of Q-statistic as Cochran's and Ruecker's for the IVW and MR-Egger models respectively
 * August 2020:
   - Added html versions of the helpfiles to the website.
 These are available from the website menu bar or [here](https://remlapmot.github.io/mrrobust/docs/helpfiles/)